scipion-em/docs/docs/facilities/customize-report-grafana.rst

     > show databases
     name: databases
     name

+Note: The flag **unsafeSsl* is needed if you use a self-signed certificate.

-* Create database "scipion" and grant access permision to scipion_writer (as admin user)
+* Create database "scipion" and grant access permision to scipion_writer (as admin user) and to scipion_reader (as readonly user)

  .. code-block:: bash